Shopping Cart (0)

 Never ever give uncooked grains to your cats.
 Raw rice is first off, not tasty and it is definitely not easy to digest which can lead to a bloated stomach and other digestive issues.

 If you have to give rice to these feline creatures, always cook it first and mix it into the food that your cat is already used to.
 Mixing in small amounts is usually enough.

 Make sure that when you feed your cat, the meal is made up of at the least 50 percent meat.
 75 percent meat is better.
-Check out Petcubes cat food range.
+Check out Petcubes Gently Cooked Cat Food Range.
 Petcubes always ensures that each pet gets the proper nutrition in their diet no matter what the choices are.

 If you prepare your cat’s food by yourself, add 25 percent of rice to the meal (the other 75 percent is meat) and sprinkle a few vegetables into the dish.